 Living in Leonia today means:

-Enjoying walkable, tree‑lined streets, local parks, and quick access to Overpeck County Park’s larger trail and recreation system.
+Enjoying tree-lined streets, neighborhood parks, and easy access to Overpeck County Park’s expansive recreation system.

-Relying on schools, the library, and steady municipal meeting schedules to structure much of the civic and community rhythm.
+Relying on schools, the library, and steady municipal calendars as the backbone of community life.

 9,300 people live in Leonia, NJ Neighborhood Guide & Real Estate | Explore Bergen County’s Hidden Gem, where the median age is 46.4 and the average individual income is $68,548.
 Data provided by the U.S. Census Bureau.